Herero people: Language

 The Herero language (Otjiherero) is the main unifying link among the Herero peoples.
 It is a Bantu language, part of the Niger–Congo family.
 Within the Otjiherero umbrella, there are many dialects, including Oluthimba or Otjizemba—which is the most common dialect in Angola—Otjihimba, and Otjikuvale.
 These differ mainly in phonology, and are largely mutually intelligible, though Kuvale, Zemba, and Hakaona have been classified as separate languages.
 Standard Herero is used in the Namibian media and is taught in schools throughout the country.

 Religion

-Herero people believe in Okuruo (holy fire), which is a link to their ancestors to speak to God on their behalf.
+Herero people believe in Okuruuo (holy fire), which is a link to their ancestors to speak to Ndjambi on their behalf.
 Modern-day Herero are mostly Christians, primarily Catholic, Lutheran, and Born-again Christian.

-Omuroi

-Omuroi is a Herero term for a witch or a ghost, who are believed to fly at night or ride people at night.
-Some claim to struggle with sleeping when a certain person is around due to their belief of that person possessing omuroi.
-Others claim to also believe that such beings talk at night and when such voices are heard, a shout may scare them away.

-Others resort to sleeping with candles on, believing that the omuroi are averse to light.
-Some may even bring in spiritual doctors to perform ceremonies to chase this omuroi away.
-This superstition has been passed on for generations and is still current in modern Herero culture.

 Domestic animals

 The Herero make a living out of rearing domestic animals.

 Cattle

 Cattle are the most valued domestic animals in the Herero culture, therefore cattle herding is the most significant and substantial activity for the Herero people.
 In the Herero culture the cattle herding and cattle trading activities are only conducted by males while females are responsible for milking cows, household chores, harvesting small field crops and taking care of the young children.
-As women are responsible for milking cows, there are also responsible for preparing the delicious sour milk called "Omaere".
+As women are responsible for milking cows, they are also responsible for preparing the delicious sour milk called "Omaere".
 Although males are responsible for the cattle trading activities the females do most of the trading such as bartering for other goods.